What's My Line?: Who's Who? segment

+Fates' Law

+From 1973 to 1975 the name of producer Gil Fates was invoked by host Larry Blyden on every episode of What's My Line?
+As Blyden explained before introducing mystery guest Paul Lynde: "It's time to tell the audience and the members of the panel, especially those watching the program over the last 22 years, about a new development known as Fates' Law.
+Fates' Law is that any member who guesses who the mystery guest is and is wrong is then out.
+That's Fates' Law."
+Fates himself explained that the rule was named by Blyden but actually inspired by panelist Soupy Sales: "Soupy knows everybody in show business.
+He could identify even the most obscure comic or nightclub singer despite the most bizarre vocal disguise... [the new rule] cut down a bit on the number of instant solutions, not only from Soupy but also from other panelists who had a tendency to guess."

 Later introductions

 For the 1974–75 season, the show's set was changed.
-The tiles were done away with in favor of having blue walls with question marks painted on them, and the rest of the set adopted a red and yellow color palette.
+Designed by Ronald Baldwin, the tiles were done away with in favor of having blue walls with question marks painted on them, and the rest of the set adopted a red and yellow color palette.
 Also, the animated intro was done away with in favor of the show's announcer (usually Gould) offering a brief preview of one of the contestants' games.

 A bright, contemporary music package was composed by Charles Fox.
 According to Fox's book, Killing Me Softly: My Life in Music, Bob Israel of Score Productions paid him a buyout fee of $1,000 (equal to $ today) for the work.
 The music was performed and recorded at CTS Studios in Wembley, England, with Fox, Israel and producer Mark Goodson in attendance.

 Announcers

-Johnny Olson continued as announcer until a short time into the 1972–73 season, when he departed for California to begin his tenures as announcer of the revivals of The Price Is Right (which he continued to do until his passing in 1985) and I've Got a Secret (1972-73).
+Johnny Olson continued as announcer until a short time into the 1972–73 season, when he departed for California to begin his tenures as announcer of the revivals of The Price Is Right (which he continued to do until his passing in 1985) and I've Got a Secret (1972–73).

 Following Olson's departure, a succession of guest announcers were used, including Wayne Howell, Dennis Wholey, Bob Williams, Jack Haskell and Chet Gould, with Gould eventually taking over full-time in early 1973.
 Gene Wood also sub-announced an episode in 1970.